International Symposium - Interregional Cooperation as a Driver of Political and Socio-Economic Development: Shaping the Future of Global Cooperation

 Event Details

-Building on the vibrant energy of the 2025 IPSA World Congress of Political Science in Seoul, we are thrilled to announce a pioneering international symposium in the beautiful, dynamic city of Acapulco.
-Jointly organized by IPSA Research Committees RC37 (Rethinking Political Development) and RC40 (New World Orders?), this event is designed to be more than an academic meeting—it is a launchpad for actionable ideas and transformative partnerships.
+Building on the vibrant energy of the IPSA World Congress in Seoul (2025), we are thrilled to announce a pioneering international symposium in the beautiful, dynamic city of Acapulco.
+Jointly organized by IPSA Research Committees RC37 (Rethinking Political Development) and RC40 (New World Orders?), this event is designed to be more than an academic meeting, it is a launchpad for actionable ideas and transformative partnerships.

 In an era of complex global challenges, we believe that interregional cooperation is the key to unlocking a better future.
 We invite you to join a diverse community of scholars, policymakers, and practitioners to collectively explore how collaborative action across borders can drive profound political and socioeconomic development.